nextdaymedia/cmp/docs/NDMTAG-CUSTOM.md

 gdprApplies: (localStorage.getItem("useGDPR")) ? localStorage.getItem("useGDPR") : false,
 ```

-In your function of Accepting / giveConsent we add a extra line:
+In your function of Accepting / giveConsent we add an extra line:

 ```js
 localStorage.setItem("useGDPR", true);